 Jian Ghomeshi is an award-winning broadcaster, writer, musician and producer.
 He is the host and co-creator of the national daily talk program, Q, on CBC Radio One and CBC TV.
 Since its inception in 2007, Q has garnered the largest audience of any cultural affairs program in Canada and has become the highest-rated show in its morning time slot in CBC history.
-Q is also now broadcast across the United States, on PRI.
+Q is also now broadcast on over 180 NPR/PRI stations across the United States and syndicated on U.S. television.
+The Washington Post recently named Q as “the most popular new arts and culture radio show in America.”

 Mixing insight and opinion with unscripted wit, Jian shifts seamlessly from editorial essays to moderating debates on the air.
+At the heart of his craft is interviews.
 He has interviewed an array of prominent international figures from prime ministers to sports stars and cultural icons.
-His feature interview subjects on Q have included Woody Allen, Paul McCartney, Neil Young, Van Morrison, Salman Rushdie, Barbara Walters, Tom Waits, William Shatner, Jay-Z, Al Gore, Margaret Atwood and – in a television world-exclusive — Leonard Cohen.
+His feature interview subjects on Q have included Sir Paul McCartney, Barbara Streisand, Salman Rushdie, Neil Young, Jon Stewart, Van Morrison, Woody Allen, Joni Mitchell, Lena Dunham, Jay-Z and – in a television world-exclusive — Leonard Cohen.

 Jian has presented a number of television documentaries, including The End, Screw the Vote, and Philanthropy Inc., and spent three years as the host of the Gemini Award-winning CBC TV program, Play.
 He has appeared as a contributor or guest on programs ranging from CNN Today and The National, to Late Night with Conan O’Brien.